markusdumke/reinforcelearn/README.md

 ### Create an environment

 With `makeEnvironment` you can create a reinforcement learning environment, either from [OpenAI Gym](https://gym.openai.com/) or from the state transition matrix and reward matrix of a Markov Decision Process.
-To use a gym environment you need to have python and [gym-http-api](https://github.com/openai/gym-http-api) installed.
+To use a Gym environment you need to have Python and Gym installed.

 ```r
 library(reinforcelearn)